numaproj/numalogic/docs/ml-flow.md

 Here, `tracking_uri` is the uri where mlflow server is running.
 The `static_keys` and `dynamic_keys` are used to form a unique key for the model.

 The `artifact` would be the model or transformer object that needs to be saved.
-Model saving also takes in 'artifact_type' which is the type of the model being saved.
+Artifact saving also takes in 'artifact_type' which is the type of the artifact being saved.
 Currently, 'pytorch', 'sklearn' and 'pyfunc' is supported.
 A dictionary of metadata can also be saved along with the artifact.
 ```python
 from numalogic.registry import MLflowRegistry